New to scuba? Here’s a brief summary of the various pieces of gear we use in scuba diving.

 Gloves and hoods are made up of the same material as wetsuits and boots and their primary role is to keep the diver warm.
 Similar to wetsuits and boots, dive gloves vary in thickness from 1mm tropical dive gloves to 7mm cold-water gloves.

 The BCD, which stands for buoyancy control device or buoyancy compensating device, is the inflating vest that divers wear to establish neutral buoyancy.
-It may be automatically inflated from the diver’s air tank or manually inflated by using the mouthpiece.
+It may be power-inflated from the diver’s air tank or manually inflated by using the mouthpiece.
 BCDs not only attach divers to their air tanks but also provide storage and clips for alternate air source regulators, gauges, compasses and other dive accessories.

 Regulators & Octos